amah/async/documentation.md

 }
 {% endhighlight %}

+It is passed to asynchronous functions where it used as an indirection of the processing completion where the method `completed()` is used to notify a normal completion with a result of type 'R', and the method `error()` is used to notify exception if any.

-The callback interface defines the two methods `completed()` and `error()` used to respectively notify normal or abnormal completion of asynchronous process.
-It has nothing very new, as it is the well known completion listener widely used in asynchronous interaction.
-However, its role in async4j differ slightly as they are used especially to implement asynchronous flow logics (like if-then-else, try-catch-finally etc...) and not application logic which should be implemented in asynchronous functions discussed in the next section.
+The callback is intended to implement asynchronous flow logics like if-then-else, try-catch-finally and not application logic which should be coded in asynchronous functions as defined below.
-You can think Callback object as an indirection for asynchronous operation termination where the invocation of `Callback.completed(R result)` corresponds to `return result;` and `Callback.error(Throwable e)` corresponds to `throw e`.

 #### Asynchronous function
-From async4j perspective, asynchronous functions has following prototype
+An asynchronous function is a simple function which accept a callback object as parameter plus zero, one or more arguments and produce a result by calling the callback object with following contract:

+* the callback object passed as parameter must be called one and only one time.
+* on successful completion, the callback method `completed(R r)` must be called with the result object.
+* on failure, the callback method `error(Throwable e)` must to report occurred exception.
+As a consequence the asynchronous function must not throw any exception at runtime.

+In addition to the contract, it is highly recommended to perform these call at tail position as the callback notification marks the end of the asynchronous function execution.

+In Java language, asynchronous functions are defined through Function[n]Async interfaces where [n] corresponds to the number of parameters passed in addition to the callback object.
+The general template is:

 {% highlight java %}
-public void operation(Callback<R> k, P1 p1, P2 p2, ...){
+public interface Function[n]Async<T1,T2,...,Tn, R>{
+	public void apply(Callback<R> k, T1 t1, T2 t2, ... , Tn tn);
 }
 {% endhighlight %}

-It takes at least one callback object as parameter that must be notified exactly one time on completion of the asynchronous
-function:
-* by calling the method `k.completed(R r)` when the function completed successluly with the asynchronous function output passed as parameter R to the callback.
-This function should be call at the tail call position to have asynchronous flows work properly.
-* by calling the method `k.error(Throwable e)` to report any exception occured during the asynchronous function execution.
+The generic types `T1` to `Tn` are the n parameters respective types and `R` the type of the result that will be provided to the callback object. async4j flow implementations use essentially asynchronous functions with zero or one parameter which are deifned as following:

+{% highlight java %}
+public interface Function0Async<R>{
+	public void apply(Callback<R> k);
+}
+{% endhighlight %}

+{% highlight java %}
+public interface FunctionAsync<T, R>{
+	public void apply(Callback<R> k, T t);
+}
+{% endhighlight %}

-The asynchronous function has no return value and must not throw any exception because both should be reported to the callback object.
-The callback parameter is passed as first parameter and always named k for practical reasons:
+The `apply()` asynchronous method has no return value and do not declare any Exception as both are supposed to be routed to the callback object.
+Passing the callback as first parameter is a design choice to use a distinctive place to let opportunity to have variable length arguments.
+The intention is also to discourage the use of inner class implementation of callback interface with the temptation to include in application logic.
-* It serves as a clean and distinctive marker of asynchrnous fucntions
-* Let pet place to pass variable length args when need

-#### Asynchronous function template
-The asynchronous code template give some guidelines to code asynchronous fucntions
+The asynchronous code template give some guidelines to code asynchronous functions

 {% highlight java %}
 public void operation(Callback<R> k, P p){